spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 ## EXAM!!

 Now comes the most interesting part!
 As you might have know that it's a 7 days long exam and you have to investigate 2 incidents and submit a report on them.
 Along with you have to find 17/20 in order to pass the exam.
-You can read some details aobut exam objective in below image which was taken from [Sysreptor](https://docs.sysreptor.com/assets/reports/HTB-CDSA-Report.pdf).
+You can read some details about exam objective in below image which was taken from [Sysreptor](https://docs.sysreptor.com/assets/reports/HTB-CDSA-Report.pdf).
 (I will come on this later in the [note taking](/blog/cdsa/#reporting--note-taking) section)

 {{< figure src="/images/blog/blog-4-CDSA/exam-objective.png" alt="Exam Objective" caption="" align="center" >}}